MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Execution_Policies.md

 On non-Windows computers, the default execution policy is **Unrestricted** and cannot be changed.
 The `Set-ExecutionPolicy` cmdlet is available, but PowerShell displays a console message that it's not supported.
+While `Get-ExecutionPolicy` returns **Unrestricted** on non-Windows platforms, the behavior really matches **Bypass** because those platforms do not implement the Windows Security Zones.

 ## PowerShell execution policies

+Enforcement of these policies only occurs on Windows platforms.
 The PowerShell execution policies are as follows:

 ### AllSigned